BoilerplateMVC/Backbone-Require-Boilerplate/README.markdown

    -Please do!
 I am learning just like you.

 ##Change Log

+`0.2.0` - May 29, 2012

+- Upgraded to Require.js 2.0, text.js 2.0, and r.js 2.0.
+- Replaced all the minified JavaScript files with unminified/documented JavaScript files (you can minify these files using the Require.js Optimizer script provided)

 `0.1.0` - May 24, 2012

 - Initial Backbone-Require-Boilerplate release.
 Added source code and documentation.